DouYu International Holdings Limited (DOYU) Just Got Our Attention

-DouYu International Holdings Limited (NASDAQ:DOYU) went up by 11.76% from its latest closing price compared to the recent 1-year high of $2.79.
-The company’s stock price has collected -2.86% of loss in the last five trading sessions.
+DouYu International Holdings Limited (NASDAQ:DOYU) went down by -4.73% from its latest closing price compared to the recent 1-year high of $2.79.
+The company’s stock price has collected 17.52% of gains in the last five trading sessions.
 Barron’s reported on 04/11/22 that China Approves First Videogame Licenses Since July.
 Bilibili and Chinese Videogame Stocks Rally.

 Is It Worth Investing in DouYu International Holdings Limited (NASDAQ :DOYU) Right Now?